gquere/gquere.github.io/sstic2020_writeup/step4.md

 end Function
 ```

 I spent way too much time understanding the vulnerability abused in function ```a()```.
 The decrypted strings helped finding the source of the exploit: it seems to be an IE5 port of CVE-2013-2551 which was discovered by [Vupen](https://web.archive.org/web/20130617105700/http://www.vupen.com/blog/20130522.Advanced_Exploitation_of_IE10_Windows8_Pwn2Own_2013.php).
-It's a heap exploit so I was afraid that the payload would be different than a normal shellcode because of that.
+It's a heap exploit and I was afraid that the payload would be different from a conventional stack shellcode.
 This was time spent uselessly as I discovered after a while that the big payload is just a regular shellcode...
-Could've shaved a loooot of time had I directly jumped to the shellcode.
+Could've shaved a loooot of time had I directly jumped to reversing it!

 Preparing the setup